coostdocs/codoc/content/en/co/build.md

 ## xmake

-CO recommends using [xmake](https://github.com/xmake-io/xmake) as the build tool.
+Coost recommends using [xmake](https://github.com/xmake-io/xmake) as the build tool.